Tag: food

 Call Me Old Fashion (Devon’s Mom’s Potato Salad)

-Ninety degree weather welcomed us home from Nashville yesterday.
-Apparently Mother Nature is giving us one last summer hurrah and it’s a doozy.
-Perfect time to fire up the grill and send summer off with some classics-dogs, burgers, corn on the cob and POTATO SALAD.
-Ok, all I really want is the potato salad.
-The rest is just window dressing and for your benefit.
+Ninety-degree weather welcomed us home from Nashville yesterday.
+Mother Nature is giving us one last summer hurrah and it’s a doozy.
+Perfect time to fire up the grill and send summer off with some classics-dogs, burgers, corn on the cob, and POTATO SALAD.
+Ok, all I want is the potato salad.
+The rest is just window dressing for your benefit.
 I LOVE potato salad.

-On our Houston trip our meal at Lucille’s Soul Food included potato salad.
-The potato salad was vinegar based and not made with mayonnaise.
-Yes, it was tasty, but for me, a good old fashion classic potato salad is made with GOBS and GOBS of mayonnaise.
+During our Houston trip, a delightful meal at Lucille’s Soul Food included potato salad.
+The potato salad was vinegar-based and not mayonnaise-based.
+Yes, it was tasty, but for me, a good old-fashioned classic potato salad is made with GOBS and GOBS of mayonnaise.
 When I was a kid my mom would buy the little plastic tubs of potato salad at the grocery store.
-Sweet and tangy, flecks of red and green from the pimento and relish all held together with Miracle Whip aka as sweet mayo… Yep, fond memories for me.
-I also love the Japanese version of potato salad which omits pickles, has diced carrots, cucumbers, ham and corn instead and is held together by Kewpie Mayonnaise.
-So good.
+Sweet and tangy, flecks of red and green from the pimento and relish all held together with Miracle Whip.
+Yep, fond memories for me.
+I also love the Japanese version of potato salad which omits pickles, has diced carrots, cucumbers, ham, and corn instead, and is held together with Kewpie Mayonnaise.
 It’s the first thing I attack in a Bento Box.

 dsc04661

-If you like old fashion potato salad..look no further..this is potato salad heaven.
+If you like old-fashioned potato salad..look no further..this is potato salad heaven.

 Call Me Old Fashion...Devon's Potato Salad